Up to date

 Environment and post-processing¶

-Godot 3 provides a redesigned Environment resource, as well as a brand new post-processing system with many available effects right out of the box.
+Godot 4 provides a redesigned Environment resource, as well as a new post-processing system with many available effects right out of the box.

-The Environment resource stores all the information required for controlling rendering environment.
-This includes sky, ambient lighting, tone mapping, effects, and adjustments.
-By itself it does nothing, but it becomes enabled once used in one of the following locations in order of priority:
+The Environment resource stores all the information required for controlling the 2D and 3D rendering environment.
+This includes the sky, ambient lighting, tone mapping, effects, and adjustments.
+By itself, it does nothing, but you can enable it by using it in one of the following locations, in order of priority:

-An Environment can be set to a camera.
+An Environment can be set to a Camera3D node.
 It will have priority over any other setting.

-This is mostly useful when wanting to override an existing environment, but in general it’s a better idea to use the option below.
+This is mostly useful when you want to override an existing environment, but in general it's a better idea to use the option below.

 The WorldEnvironment node can be added to any scene, but only one can exist per active scene tree.
 Adding more than one will result in a warning.